liskov-projects/Variation_Project/docker/READMEDocker.md

 ## To run the app in Docker:

+_I'd recommend getting docker desktop - it's easier to inspect containers and controll what you've got running_

 1. remove the node_modules directory, if it is still there when you try to star container there'll be problems

 ```
     rm -rf front-end/node_modules
 ```

+2. make sure .env is in docker directory and REMOVE .env from the back-end & front-end

-2. in terminal cd /docker
+3. in terminal cd /docker

-3. run the command:
+4. run the command:

 ```
    docker-compose -p variations up --build